realPittman/fmovies-crawler/README.md

 ### Debugging with VNC Viewer

-If you're running the application in Docker, you can connect to Selenium container with VNC viewer with a graphical interface to see what's going on behind the scene.
+By using VNC Viewer, you can connect to the Selenium container to see what's going on behind the scene.

 If you don't have VNC Viewer installed on your machine, try to [download and install VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).

--   Edit `.env` file and set `SELENIUM_HEADLESS` to `false`
+-   edit `.env` file and set `SELENIUM_HEADLESS` to `false`
-*   Open VNC Viewer and enter `127.0.0.1:7900` in the address bar
+-   open VNC Viewer and enter `127.0.0.1:7900` in the address bar
-*   Use the password `secret` and leave the username to be empty.
+-   use password `secret` and leave the username to be empty.
-*   Enjoy!
+-   enjoy!

 ## Installing locally